agrublev/angularLocalStorage/README.md

 For live example please checkout - http://plnkr.co/edit/Y1mrNVRkInCItqvZXtto?p=preview

-# To do
+## To do

-Some unit tests will be highly appreciated.
 Please add issues for ideas or improvements!
 Thanks!

 ---